Contents

 |

-The detector outputs if The detector outputs if
+The detector outputs The detector outputs

-What is the probability that was transmitted but was detected |
+What is the probability that |

 |

-What is the probability that was transmitted but was detected |
+What is the probability that |

 |